uofu-emb/2024lab06-10/README.md

 You may find it useful to create a helper function to setup and teardown the threads.

+### Expected behavor
+# Initialization of key tasks
+Task Priorities

+    Emperor: Priority 3
+    King: Priority 2
+    BlinkTask and Baron: Priority 1

+# Main.c code

+Expected Behavior

+BlinkTask runs continuously, toggling the LED state.
+This is to make sure we are flashing to the system.
+Baron acquires the semaphore and holds it for 4 seconds.
+King starts after a delay, attempts to acquire the semaphore, and blocks.
+Emperor periodically prints supervisory messages.
+The logs demonstrate priority inversion as King (higher priority) is forced to wait for Baron.

 ### Activity 1
 Repeat the previous experiment, but this time create the semaphore with xSemaphoreCreateMutex